Educate staff on domestic violence against people with disability before it's too late

 0 have signed.
 Let’s get to 500!

-My brother is a ticking timebomb, living with paranoid schizophrenia and being controlled by a domestically violent unstable dad.
+My brother is a ticking timebomb, living with paranoid psychosis and being controlled by a domestically violent unstable dad.

-Mum and I have gone to all treating professionals, every organisation and the mental health minister and we are turned away because of lack of legislation and understanding of dv.
+Mum and I have gone to all treating professionals, every organisation and we are turned away because of lack of legislation and understanding of dv.

 No carer raising such serious concerns and no patient experiencing it should ever be turned away by the health system- end of story.